The coin shortage is so bad, banks will now pay you extra for change

 The Coin Buyback Program is open to anyone who has spare change–not just customers of Community State Bank.
 And everyone can receive a maximum coin bonus of $500 provided they bring enough of the clackity-clank currency in their pockets with them.
 All coins brought in via the program will be used to supply local businesses that are being affected by the shortage.

 As Katie Stolp, assistant VP and retail operations director of Community State Bank noted, “We are certainly encountering crazy times.
 Our goal from this program is to provide local business owners with the funds and tools they need to run their business.
 Many other financial institutions charge up to 10% of the value for coin counting.
-We’re not only waiving that charge, but paying community members to bring us their coin.”
+We’re not only waiving that charge, but paying community members to bring us their coins.”